 Two things can happen.
 The first is you price yourself out of your current market and need to set your sights on a more premier level of clientele.
-This is an excellent option if you want to continue doing what you love, and growing into new responsibilities doesn't interest you.
+This is an excellent option if you want to continue doing what you love.
+Growing into new responsibilities doesn't interest you.
 This is risky if you don't want a handful of clients to determine your fate.

 Owning your own agency has similarities to working for someone else.
 You may find yourself capping your potential revenue if you aren't willing to grow when it is right.
 Raise prices -> find that new market.
 Maintain rates -> find that new hire.
 Do nothing -> be precisely where you are a year from now.

 I don't want a business where we are the middle option between something cheap and something great.
 I want to build something great; the best, where people look at our company and wonder how they could ever achieve the same greatness.

 I wrote the above in my journal many months ago when I was battling the idea of if we should level up or accept our plateau.
 Inside me, I found I wanted greatness for my entire team.
 I didn't want to be held captive by a cheap price tag.
 My team and myself were prepared for that next level, and it's painful sometimes to get there.
 You have to say goodbye to clients you consider friends.
 You can no longer help that smaller business that you could have in the past.
 You grow up a little.

 At the start of 2020, we made a move from good to great.
 We have some ways to go before we achieve the best, but it's a noble mark to strive towards.